sarveshmore2004/ZCoder/README.md

 - **Bookmarking**: Bookmark posts and view them later.
 - **Notification Drawer**: Get notified about comments and replies.
 - **Landing Page**: Introduction to the platform and its features.
-- **Explain Button**: Get explanations for each post and comment using the Gemini Flash 1.5 API.
+- **Explain Button**: Get explanations for each post and comment using the Gemini API.
 - **Edit Posts and Profiles**: Edit your posts and profile information.
 - **Search Posts**: Search for specific posts by keywords.
 - **Add Doubts**: Post your coding-related doubts for others to help solve.